 The album comes to an end with the last song, Magnum Opus.
 We want to give a shoutout to Crystal Fate for letting us review his album, The Star.
 Now, we’re going to wrap it up by talking about the final three sins and concluding the review.

-Let’s discuss the last three sins, our thoughts on Crystal Fate and his album, The Star.
+Let’s discuss the last three sins of Crystal Fate and his album, The Star

 Overall, The Star is a fruit of art that deserves a place in any music lover’s collection.